null-open-security-community/null-open-security-community.github.io/_posts/2020-07-20-call-for-initiative.md

 [Click here to fill the form](https://docs.google.com/forms/d/1eP3KzhsDw5AMK9vGeWHcYyZvvDFOe28S7clKHoqwUGQ/edit)

-You can also copy the below URL and open in your browser to fill the form
+You can also copy the below URL and paste it into your browser to fill the form

 `https://docs.google.com/forms/d/1eP3KzhsDw5AMK9vGeWHcYyZvvDFOe28S7clKHoqwUGQ/edit`